Do you know that every time a person searches your blog you could make money?

 Thanks

 Hi I will try this guide to my blog and see the results.
-Thanks for the detailed procedure on how to do Google Custom Search for Wordpress.
+Thanks for the detailed procedure on how to do Google Custom Search for WordPress.

 This is great, because adsense place before the search results visitors might click those ads instead of the pages on your blog.
 Great advice, I surely do this to my blog too.